reflectoring/reflectoring.github.io/content/blog/2023/2024-01-27-deserialize-with-jsoncreator.md

  at [Source: (String)"{"id":100,"firstName":"Ranjani","lastName":"Harish"
  ,"createdDate":"2024-01-16"}"; line: 1, column: 1]
 ````
-which indicates that adding the `@JsonProperty` annotation is mandatory. **As we can see the Json property names and the deserialized object property names are exactly the same.
+which indicates that adding the `@JsonProperty` annotation is mandatory. **As we can see the JSON property names and the deserialized object property names are exactly the same.
 In such cases there is an alternative way, where we can skip using the `@JsonProperty` annotation**.
 Let's modify our `ObjectMapper` bean :
 ````java
     @Bean